grafana/k6-learn/Modules/Getting started with k6 OSS.md

 }
 ```

-Here, we're instructing k6 to send an HTTP POST request to the API endpoint `https://httpbin.test.k6.io/post` with the body `Hello world!`
+Here, you're instructing k6 to send an HTTP POST request to the API endpoint `https://httpbin.test.k6.io/post` with the body `Hello world!`

-We could actually run this script already, and k6 would make the HTTP POST request, but how would we know if it worked?
-Let's log the response to the console, just to make sure:
+You could actually run this script already, and k6 would make the HTTP POST request, but how would you know if it worked?
+Here's how to log the response to the console:

 ```js
 import http from 'k6/http';